brandonzhou2002/quackir/docs/db-options.md

 # QuackIR: Database Options for Indexing and Search

-QuackIR currently supports DuckDB, SQLite, and PostgreSQL.
+QuackIR currently supports DuckDB, SQLite, PostgreSQL, and RagDB.

 For more information on how to set up the databases, see [these guides](./db_guides/).